 'The Masked Singer' Season 5: Who Is Snail?
 Clues, Guesses and Performances

-Tonight's The Masked Singer Season 5 premiere saw another unusual contestant enter the competition: Snail.
-That's right, a massive snail costume housed a currently unknown celebrity.
+Last night's The Masked Singer Season 5 premiere saw another unusual contestant enter the competition: Snail.
+That's right — a massive snail costume housed a currently unknown celebrity.
 Snail is part of Group A, which also features Porcupine, Raccoon, Russian Doll, and Seashell.
 All these Group A performers can be seen through the season, which fans can watch live each week via FuboTV, which currently has a free trial offer.

 We'll be digging into the performances from The Masked Singer's Snail, including presented clues and judges' guesses.
 We'll also recap the vocal stylings of the unusual competitor.
-Scroll through to see all the details on Snail.
+Scroll through to see all the details on Snail, including their true identity!
 (Spoilers ahead.)

 Season 5 Premiere — "Return Of The Masks"